COMP-10259/assignment-zero-jcqln2/README.md

 - Create a file called "goodbye.txt", and give it the contents "Goodbye, World!"
 - Commit and push your changes.

+What follows is a description of GitHub by GitHub itself.

 # The Basics of GitHub

 ## Course overview and learning outcomes